TuxTu/HW_Arch_of_DL/README.md

 |model_name|name of model, used to specific the path to load or store the model|
 |device|designate the device to be trained on|
 |epochs|total training epochs|

+**Description for Part 2 code**
+**Description for Part2_LeNet-5 model code**
+1. import library like torch, torchvision, matplotlib. config some hyperparameters.
+2. load MNIST training and test datasets using torchvision.
+3. define a LeNet-5 Neural Network, including the convolution and pooling layers and full connections.
+4. Define a Loss function with CrossEntropyLoss and optimizer with SGD.
+5. train the network with epoch 2.
+6. test LeNet-5 on the test data and output the Accuracy of Classification.
+7. Use PyTorch Profiler to characterize the execution time and memory consumption.